fishertsau/PotPro54/tests/GroupFeature.md

 # What should we do to a Group
-- Create
+ok - Create
-- Edit
+ok - Edit
-- Update
+ok - Update
-- Query
+ok - Query
-- list out
+ok - list out
-- See Detail
+ok - See Detail

 - Can not be deleted
 - can be set if published